How to Uninstall Zoom using Intune

 Step-by-Step guide

-Option 1 – Use a Powershell script to remove Zoom
+Option 1 – Use a Powershell script to Uninstall Zoom App

 To remove the Zoom App using a Powershell script, follow the below steps:

 The next step is to deploy this PowerShell script, using Intune admin center.
 I’ve created a step-by-step guide on how to deploy a PowerShell script using Intune.
-You can start directly from STEP 2, as we’ve already prepared our PowerShell script in STEP 1.
+Please refer to that and deploy the script to remove Zoom app.

 The second option is to use a CleanZoom program provided by the software vendor to remove the Zoom app from the user’s device.
 Please follow the below steps to remove Zoom using CleanZoom.